azwanazlan/orangehrm-docker/README.md

 1. Install Docker for Desktop
 2. Install portainer.io (container management application) extension for Docker
 3. Navigate to portainer extension and go to stacks tab ---> add new stack ---> name it as orangehrm ---> copy docker-compose.yml content and paste it into web editor ---> click deploy the stack and wait for a moment for the Docker to build the container
 4. Now there are new orangehrm container exists in your docker.
-Go to orangehrm 4.10 just click at three dot option and open it with browser. and proceed to the installation of orangehrm
+Go to localhost:8181 and proceed to the installation of orangehrm

 ![App Screenshot](https://github.com/azwanazlan/orangehrm-docker/blob/master/Screenshot%202022-09-21%20175802.png)